revdotcom/reverb/README.md

 ### ASR
-Speech-to-text models/code based on the WeNet framework.
+Speech-to-text code based on the WeNet framework.
+See [the ASR folder](https://github.com/revdotcom/reginald/tree/main/asr) for more details and usage instructions.

 ### Diarization
-Speaker diarization models/code based on the Pyannote framework.
+Speaker diarization code based on the Pyannote framework.
+See [the diarization folder](https://github.com/revdotcom/reginald/tree/main/diarization) for more details and usage instructions.

 ## Installation
-We recommend using virtual environment with a tool such as [anaconda](https://anaconda.org/).
-You might need to set your `HUGGINGFACE_ACCESS_TOKEN` as well since the model itself (ASR and diarization) is downloaded from HF hub.
+We recommend using a virtual environment with a tool such as [anaconda](https://anaconda.org/).
+You might need to set your `HUGGINGFACE_ACCESS_TOKEN` as well since the model itself (ASR and diarization) is downloaded from the HF hub.

 ```bash
 conda create -n reginald-env python=3.10